stat545ubc-2023/mda-Yian-lin/mini-project_mini-project-1.md

 making a boxplot.
-Because we can see from both the histogram and the boxplot above that observations with diameter larger than 40 cm is only a very small porportion of our data, excluding them should not cause a problem when our purpose is to see the distribution a bit clearer.
+Because we can see from both the histogram and the boxplot above that observations with diameter larger than 40 cm is only a very small porportion of our data, excluding them should not cause a problem when our purpose is to see the distribution a bit more clearly.

-As the boxplot below shows, we can now see the distribution clearer.
+As the boxplot below shows, we can now see the distribution more clearly.

 ``` r
 # EX 5.Filter observations in your data according to your own criteria.